In this guide

 Non-payment of feeBack to top

-It is the professional responsibility of every nurse and midwife to ensure that they have paid the registration or renewal fee.
+It is the professional responsibility of every nurse, midwife, or nursing associate to ensure that they have paid the registration or renewal fee.
 If someone enters the register or stays on the register without paying the right fee, they were incorrectly entered onto the register.
 If the payment of the fee was done by a deliberate fraud, then the entry is fraudulent.

 Registered practice hoursBack to top

-During revalidation, nurses and midwives must declare that they have done the required number of hours of registered practice.
+During revalidation, nurses, midwives and nursing associates must declare that they have done the required number of hours of registered practice.

-A nurse or midwife is incorrectly entered onto the register if their declaration was wrong.
+A nurse, midwife or nursing associate is incorrectly entered onto the register if their declaration was wrong.
 If there is evidence that a wrong declaration was made with the deliberate intention to mislead us then the entry is fraudulent.

 Continuing professional developmentBack to top

-When renewing their registration a nurse or midwife must self-declare that they have done the required number of hours of continuing professional development (CPD).
+When renewing their registration a nurse, midwife or nursing associate must self-declare that they have done the required number of hours of continuing professional development (CPD).

-A nurse or midwife is incorrectly entered onto the register if there is evidence that the CPD declaration was wrong.
+A nurse, midwife or nursing associate is incorrectly entered onto the register if there is evidence that the CPD declaration was wrong.
 If there is evidence that a wrong declaration was made with the deliberate intention to mislead us, the entry is fraudulent.

 Identity fraudBack to top